Volunteer Opportunity: TSA Canine Training

 Volunteer Opportunity: Work HCSO Inventory

-Margaret Vieger, HCSO Inventory Specialist, is always looking for assistance in her new office at the jail.
-We are setting up Mondays and Wednesdays to work with Margaret, since we are no longer doing volunteer work as PSB Greeters on those days.
+Margaret Vieger, HCSO Inventory Specialist, is always looking for assistance in her office at the jail.
+Opportunities exist to help Margaret Monday through Friday between the hours of 10:00a and 2:00p.
 You just go in the main entrance of the jail and she is the door immediately on your left.
 Thank you!

 Lackland AFB: TSA Canine Training Session